-It is a deceptive practice to represent that a Web site is collecting personally identifiable information from a child for a particular purpose (e.g., to earn points to redeem a premium), when the information will also be used for another purpose which parents would find material, in the absence of a clear and prominent disclosure to that effect.
+"It is a deceptive practice to represent that a Web site is collecting personally identifiable information from a child for a particular purpose (e.g., to earn points to redeem a premium), when the information will also be used for another purpose which parents would find material, in the absence of a clear and prominent disclosure to that effect".

-[A]ny disclosure regarding collection and use of children's personally identifiable information must be made to a parent, given the limited ability of many children within the target audience to comprehend such information.
-An adequate notice to parents should disclose: who is collecting the personally identifiable information, what information is being collected, its intended use(s), to whom and in what form it will be disclosed to third parties, and the means by which parents may prevent the retention, use or disclosure of the information.
+"[A]ny disclosure regarding collection and use of children's personally identifiable information must be made to a parent, given the limited ability of many children within the target audience to comprehend such information.
+An adequate notice to parents should disclose: who is collecting the personally identifiable information, what information is being collected, its intended use(s), to whom and in what form it will be disclosed to third parties, and the means by which parents may prevent the retention, use or disclosure of the information."

-[B]efore releasing individually identifiable data about children, the company should obtain parental consent. $^{\rm 30}$ for Media Education (CME), had requested that the commission investigate KidsCom's practices, which included requiring users, mostly children, to answer a survey asking for information such as the child's name, sex, birthday, email address, home address, number of family members, and grade before the child could access the site.
-KidsCom also incentivized children to provide their name and email address, along with their product and activity preferences, in exchange for in-service awards, but the company did not disclose that this information would inform marketing practices.32
+[B]efore releasing individually identifiable data about children, the company should obtain parental consent."142

+These principles were included in the FTC's response to a petition that the commission investigate KidsCom, an interactive website designed for kids aged 4-15.143 In 1996, a consumer advocacy organization, the Center for Media Education (CME), had requested that the commission investigate KidsCom's practices, which included requiring users, mostly children, to answer a survey asking for information such as the child's name, sex, birthday, email address, home address, number of family members, and grade before the child could access the site.
+KidsCom also incentivized children to provide their name and email address, along with their product and activity preferences, in exchange for in-service awards, but the company did not disclose that this information would inform marketing practices.144